vinayakc24/PClub_Secretary_Recruitment_Operation_Shadow_Trace/README.md

 PClub{idk_how_this_got_typed}

-Note: I had documented my journey of finding flags on a Google Document(https://docs.google.com/document/d/108lmb-T1Cc5iEsIdvVQ815flneKoY7CVXKnBNbgC2A4/), which would be more readable than this readme file I guess.
+Note for Github: I had documented my journey of finding flags on a Google Document(https://docs.google.com/document/d/108lmb-T1Cc5iEsIdvVQ815flneKoY7CVXKnBNbgC2A4/), which would be more readable than this readme file I guess.
 However, as per the deliverables, I have pasted the contents of the document here.

 From Blog 2:

+#FLAG 1

 The blog contains a Grafana environment hosted on 13.126.50.182:3000